 Backpacking Tents

-A regular camping tent, like the one my small family usesOpens in a new tab., weighs about 10 pounds.
+A regular camping tent, like the one my small family uses, weighs about 10 pounds.
 Larger tents, or tents made from super-durable materials like thick canvas can weigh as much as 30 or 40 pounds.
 They’re usually roomy enough to kneel or stand inside and big enough to store some stuff inside and sleep several people.

 Backpacking tents weigh more like 4-6 pounds for a 2-3 person tent.
 Ultralight setups can be even lighter than that.
 These tents come with a really thin groundcloth that should be supplemented with a tarp to keep rocks from tearing through and to keep water out.